-Entering his fourth full year as vice chancellor and director of athletics at the University of Arkansas, Hunter Yurachek has helped guide the Razorback program to record-breaking success since being announced as vice chancellor and director of athletics on Dec.
-4, 2017.
+In his fifth full year as vice chancellor and director of athletics at the University of Arkansas, Hunter Yurachek has solidified the Razorbacks as one of the nation's elite intercollegiate athletics programs while leading it to unprecedented success along the way.
+Since being announced as vice chancellor and director of athletics on Dec.
+4, 2017, Yurachek has worked tirelessly to foster athletics success in all 19 sports, restore the tradition of a storied program and most importantly enhance the student-athlete experience for 465 student-athletes.

-At the University of Arkansas, Yurachek has implemented a program wide strategic plan that focuses on fostering student-athlete success and centered on achieving the program's mission of building Champions and Razorbacks for Life.
+Guided by the program's mission of building Champions and Razorbacks for Life, Yurachek has implemented a program wide strategic plan that focuses on fostering student-athlete success.
 Thanks to the dedicated efforts of Razorback student-athletes, coaches, administrators, Razorback Foundation members and fans, results are being realized on and off the field.